haofeixu/flow1d/README.md

-You can run a trained model on a sequence of images and visualize the results:
+You can run a trained model on a sequence of images and visualize the results (as shown in [scripts/demo.sh](scripts/demo.sh)):

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py \